 The need to improve

 This example points out the need for the Oakland Raiders to improve.
-They have got to do better in order to regain the integrity of the franchise.
-As there should be a correlation between an outstanding educator and outstanding students, there also ought to be a strong connection between good coaching and good performance on the playing field.
+They have got to do better in order to re-gain the integrity of the franchise.
+As there should be a correlation between an outstanding educator and outstanding students, so there also ought to be a strong connection between good coaching and good performance on the playing field.

 There should be a very strong correlation between a good coach and a good team.
 If the Oakland Raiders are stuck on a win-loss record that cannot rise above five wins per season, then, as a joke, we could say, "It seems the team is stuck on low achievement."

 That is not acceptable.
 Here are the facts.

 From 2003 to present, the Oakland Raiders have a bi-modal distribution in the win-loss category.
 There were three seasons with 5-11 in the win-loss category.
 There were three seasons with 4-12 in that same category.